akshathmangudi/picograd/README.md

 # picograd
-Taken inspiration from Karpathy's "micrograd" ;)
+Taken inspiration from Karpathy's "micrograd" and Hotz' "tinygrad" ;)
 <img src="pics/mlp1_visualization.svg" alt="lines and boxes">

 A very simple autograd enigne for learning purposes only.
 The code for binary classification is insdie test/graph.py